slint/advent-of-code/README.md

-# Advent of Code 2024 Solutions 🦀
+# Advent of Code 2025 Solutions 🥟

-Rust solutions for the [Advent of Code 2024 Calendar](https://adventofcode.com/2024).
+JS/Bun solutions for the [Advent of Code 2025 Calendar](https://adventofcode.com/2025).

 To run the a solution for a day: